centreon/centreon-documentation/versioned_docs/version-23.10/releases/centreon-commercial-extensions.md

 You can find in this chapter all changelogs concerning **Centreon Commercial Extension**.

 > It is very important when you update your system to refer to this section in order to learn about behavior changes or
 > major changes that have been made on this version.
-This will let you know the impact of the installation of these
+This will inform you about the impact of installing these
 > versions on the features you use or the specific developments that you have built on your platform (modules,
 > widgets, plugins).